-- 911 Fiber (County Owned) - o Continue to respond to Miss Utility tickets to mark the fiber. - o Will be working to get the survey of the fiber route and easements with the Town of Victoria. - VATI/RDOF - o Attended monthly project management meeting. - o August monthly report from Kinex (see attached) - Responded to public questions pertaining to when they will receive broadband service. - o Received concerns about the crews from citizens, which have been presented to Kinex. - For citizens that have questions about the status of the project and when work is anticipated to be completed in their area, they can call 434.392.4804 ext.
-7 or go to https://signup.kinextel.net
+- 911 Fiber (County Owned) - o Continue to respond to Miss Utility tickets to mark the fiber. - o Will be working to get the survey of the fiber route and easements with the Town of Victoria. - VATI/RDOF - o January monthly report from Kinex (see attached) - o Responded to public questions pertaining to when they will receive broadband service. - For citizens that have questions about the status of the project and when work is anticipated to be completed in their area, they can call 434.392.4804 ext.
+7 or go to https://signup.kinextel.net - Citizen Broadband Advisory Board - o Meetings will be held quarterly with the next meeting in March 2024.